 Start classes in your major day one.

-Over the course of your studies your classes will cover such topics as ecological principals, current topics in environmental science, sustainable enterprise strategies, environmental regulations and public policy, economics of business sustainability, resource management, finance for sustainability, sustainable urban design & construction, and international commerce and sustainability.
+Over the course of your studies, your classes will cover such topics as ecological principles, current topics in environmental science, sustainable enterprise strategies, environmental regulations and public policy, economics of business sustainability, resource management, finance for sustainability, sustainable urban design & construction and international commerce and sustainability.
 You will be well positioned to find employment opportunities in various industries.